tabunama/asm2dbsm2/README.md

 ## Attribution and license

 See `LICENSE` and `THIRD_PARTY_NOTICES.md`.
-Publications using this software should acknowledge the BSM2 sources and the upstream authors.
+Publications using this package should acknowledge the BSM2 sources and the upstream authors.